We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Installing apps from outside the Google Play Store isn’t something we’d usually recommend, but App Cloner has hundreds of thousands of satisfied users.
 You can read the full story of its Play Store expulsion and come to your own conclusions—but if you do decide to install it, you do so at your own risk.
 The app is free to use, but extra features like the ability to clone more apps and improved notification options are available for a $1.50 upgrade.

 Your options are more limited in iOS, just because of the tighter control Apple exerts over apps.
 Cloning apps require some pretty root-level interactions with a phone’s operating system, and that’s just not possible if you’re using an iPhone.

-One app that can help, though, is Friendly for Facebook (free or $2 without ads), which covers Facebook, Facebook Messenger, and Twitter.
+One app that can help, though, is Friendly Social Browser (free or $2 without ads), which covers Facebook, Facebook Messenger, Twitter, and a few other apps.